jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/docs/contoso-alz-customer-scenario.md

 ## Contoso Corporation

-### Company background & information

-- Contoso is a family-owned business that has been operating since 1978.
-They focus on wholesale, distribution, and retail, with their headquarters in Athens and locations across Greece.
-- The CEO is concerned about data privacy and security regulations in the EU, such as GDPR and ePrivacy Directive.
-Compliance is a top priority.
+### Executive summary

-- Contoso started their cloud journey in 2020, migrating a payment processing application to Azure due to the COVID-19 pandemic.
+Contoso, a family-owned business established in 1978, specializes in wholesale, distribution, and retail.
+Headquartered in Athens, with locations across Greece, they embarked on their cloud journey in 2020 by migrating a payment processing application to Azure due to the COVID-19 pandemic.
+The CEO envisions modernizing their IT infrastructure and leveraging cloud technologies to drive business growth and innovation.

-- Azure Landing Zones are now a priority as Contoso aims to scale their cloud operations and ensure reliability, security, compliance, and cost-effectiveness.
-- The CEO is interested in monetizing their data and exploring AI for customer experience improvement and increased sales.
-- The inventory management team is exploring IoT and AI for stock management improvement.
+While the IT team is enthusiastic about this cloud journey, they lack expertise in cloud technologies and best practices.
+They seek guidance to accelerate cloud adoption, ensuring a reliable, secure, and compliant environment.
+Additionally, they aim to optimize costs and leverage AI to enhance customer experience and boost sales.
+The CEO prioritizes compliance with EU data privacy and security regulations, such as GDPR and the ePrivacy Directive.

+The IT team focuses on migrating workloads to Azure, optimizing costs, and ensuring high availability and disaster recovery.
+They seek guidance on designing and implementing an **Azure OpenAI-ready cloud environment** that meets their business and technical requirements.
+They are interested in best practices, reference architectures, and automation to accelerate cloud adoption, as well as guidance on monitoring, managing, and securing their cloud environment.

 ### Business goals

-- Accelerate cloud migration, reduce risks, and ensure reliable, secure, and compliant cloud operations.
-- Optimize cloud costs and governance through budgets, policies, and controls.
+Contoso aims to achieve the following business goals:

+- Speed up the transition to the cloud while minimizing risks.
+- Utilize AI to improve customer experience and boost sales.
+- Manage and reduce cloud-related costs effectively.
-- Leverage cloud solutions for innovation and business growth while minimizing rework and technical debt.
+- Use cloud-based solutions to drive innovation and business growth.
-- Ensure compliance with EU data privacy and security regulations.
+- Comply with EU data privacy and security regulations.
-- Ensure resilient and high-performing online presence.
+- Maintain a reliable and high-performing online presence.
-- Improve inventory management efficiency with IoT and AI.
-- Use AI to enhance customer experience and increase sales.
+- Enhance the payment service’s performance when accessing CRM records.
+- Reduce reliance on on-premises infrastructure and switch to a cloud-based network.
+- Improve SaaS application performance and reduce network load by enabling local internet access from all sites.
+- Keep Production, Staging, and Development environments separate with limited communication between them.
+- Control network traffic between Azure resources within a virtual network.

 ### Technical details

+- Contoso operates a traditional hybrid data center (DC) environment, comprising physical, virtual servers and Azure virtual machines.
+- Their infrastructure includes a mix of Windows and Linux servers, some of which run legacy applications.
-- Workloads are currently hosted on VMware vSphere with two main sites in Athens (Prod DC) and Thessaloniki (DR DC).
+- Workloads are hosted on VMware vSphere, with primary sites in Athens (Production DC) and Thessaloniki (Disaster Recovery DC).
-- They have approximately 75 VMs for Prod, less than 20 for Dev & Test, and ~20Tb of data across multiple sources.
+- The environment consists of approximately 75 VMs for production, fewer than 20 for development and testing, and around 20TB of data from various sources.
-- Some of these VMs are running SAP HANA, with a total of 4TB of RAM and 100TB of storage.
-The SAP landscape includes a primary and secondary application server, a primary and secondary database server, and a file server.
-The SAP landscape is critical to the business and requires high availability and disaster recovery.
+- Several VMs run SAP HANA, utilizing a total of 4TB of RAM and 100TB of storage.
+The SAP landscape includes primary and secondary application servers, primary and secondary database servers, and a file server, all of which are critical and require high availability and disaster recovery.
-- A S2S connection exist between the on-premises DC in Athens and Azure.
+- A site-to-site (S2S) connection links the on-premises DC in Athens to Azure.
-- A payment service, subject to PCI-DSS, is hosted on Azure VMs.
+- A payment service, compliant with PCI-DSS, is hosted on Azure VMs.
-- A SQL Server 2019 Enterprise Edition is used for the CRM system; this CRM system is used by both SAP and the payment service.
-There have been prolonged performance issues between the payment service and the CRM system.
+- The CRM system, used by both SAP and the payment service, runs on SQL Server 2019 Enterprise Edition.
+There have been ongoing performance issues between the payment service and the CRM system.
-- A MPLS connection exists between DCs, with some warehouses and distribution centers acting as internet breakout points.
+- An MPLS connection exists between DCs, with some warehouses and distribution centers serving as internet breakout points.
-- Microsoft 365 services are used, but there are gaps in the identity security posture.
+- Microsoft 365 services are in use, though there are gaps in the identity security posture.
-- Two Azure subscriptions are in use: one for production workloads and another for developer sandbox connected to the production network.
+- Two Azure subscriptions are utilized: one for production workloads and another for a developer sandbox connected to the production network.
-- On-premises AD DS domain is synchronized to Entra ID
+- The on-premises Active Directory Domain Services (AD DS) domain is synchronized with Entra ID.
-- Network team has expertise in Cisco, Checkpoint, and F5.
+- The network team has expertise in Cisco, Checkpoint, and F5 technologies.
-- Limited expertise and experience with IaC and DevOps.
+- There is limited expertise and experience with Infrastructure as Code (IaC) and DevOps practices.
-- Dedicated 10.0.0.0/16 IP address space for Azure networks.
+- A dedicated 10.0.0.0/16 IP address space is allocated for Azure networks.

 ### Requirements